malbhagemahesh/Lead-Scoring-Tool/README.md

 This metric assesses the reliability and completeness of the contact information.

 * **Focus on Completeness:** It measures the presence of key contact points (Email, Phone, LinkedIn URL).
-* [cite_start]**Result:** Reduces wasted time by ensuring the team only contacts leads with verifiable and complete data, acting as a built-in data quality and validation feature (bonus point feature)[cite: 81].
+* **Result:** Reduces wasted time by ensuring the team only contacts leads with verifiable and complete data, acting as a built-in data quality and validation feature (bonus point feature).

 ---